-When you're out on your travels, a capable smart thermostat will look at and analyse your routine, only heating up your home when you're actually in it (and perhaps on your way back to it as well).
-These gadgets are more clever than you might have realised if you don't already own one.
+When you're out on your travels, a capable smart thermostat will look at and analyze your routine, only heating up your home when you're actually in it (and perhaps on your way back to it as well).
+These gadgets are more clever than you might have realized if you don't already own one.

-There's a top entry on our list, because there has to be, and it's not there for show: we really do think the Nest Thermostat E is going to be the best choice for most homes.
-That said, it may not be right for you – other options can make it more easy to create separate heating zones, where some rooms are heated at different times and to different temperatures than others.
+There's a top entry on our list because there has to be, and it's not there for show: we really do think the Nest Thermostat E is going to be the best choice for most homes.
+That said, it may not be right for you – other options can make it easier to create separate heating zones, where some rooms are heated at different times and to different temperatures than others.

 As you go through our extensive guide, weigh up your options, the budget you've set yourself, and the specific kinds of automation you require, and that should lead you straight to the right smart thermostat for you.
-UK buyers might also like to take a look at our Nest vs Hive vs Tado guide, which compares three of the biggest ecosystems.
+You might also want to take a look at our Nest vs. Hive vs. Tado (opens in new tab) guide, which compares three of the biggest ecosystems.

 The best smart thermostats: our picks

 If we were to be uncharitable, we'd describe the Thermostat E as a bargain-basement version of the Nest Learning Thermostat.
-There have been some obvious corners cut: the screen is a little more muddy, the case more plasticky and obviously cheaper, and there's less useful info displayed.
-But every one of those features is a nice-to-have rather than a must-include, and on balance the Nest Thermostat E is the better deal, premium feel or not.
+There have been some obvious corners cut: the screen is a little more muddier, the case more plasticky and obviously cheaper, and there's less useful info displayed.
+But every one of those features is a nice-to-have rather than a must-include, and overall, the Nest Thermostat E is the better deal, premium feel or not.